 Protease is an enzyme that HIV needs in order to replicate.
 These medications bind to the enzyme and inhibit its action, preventing HIV from making copies of itself.

 - atazanavir and cobicistat (Evotaz)

 HIV needs integrase, another enzyme, to infect T cells, and these drugs block the enzyme.
 Due to their effectiveness and limited side effects, these are often the first line of treatment.

 These drugs, also called NRTIs or “nukes,” interfere with HIV as it tries to replicate.

 - emtricitabine (Emtriva)

 These drugs block HIV from entering cells.
-However, doctors in the U.S. do not often prescribe these because other drugs are more effective.
+However, doctors in the U.S. do not often prescribe them because other drugs are more effective.

 Entry inhibitors prevent HIV from entering T cells.
 Without access to these cells, HIV cannot replicate.
-As with chemokine co-receptor antagonists, they are not common in the United States.
+They are likewise not common in the U.S.